Theodore, 5 Months Old

 How did you know it was the right time to get a dog?

-Phil and I wanted a dog for a very long time.
+My husband Phil and I wanted a dog for a very long time.
 We waited until we knew we would have the time to dedicate to raising a puppy.
-I was in my second semester of business school with a very flexible class schedule and Phil knew his work schedule for the next few months would not be crazy.
-Puppies require a lot of time and attention – especially in the first few months.
-We knew we it was the ideal time for us to get a puppy.
+I was in my second semester of business school with a very flexible class schedule and Phil knew his work schedule for the next few months would be flexible.
+Puppies require a lot of time and attention – especially in the first few months and we knew our desire to get a dog aligned with having the time to dedicate to a puppy.

 What is Theodore’s personality like?

 Theodore is super sweet and loving to everyone (children, animals, strangers and beyond).
-Multiple people call him a “big mush” and I have never seen him be aggressive.
-He is ball obsessed, plays very well with other dogs, loves giving kisses and he loves to wrestle.
-He is energetic and playful but also affectionate and cuddly.
-If I am sitting on the floor, he will come over to sit in my lap.
-He is also smart – he knows how to manipulate us for playtime or cuddles on demand.
-He is very attentive to anything we do – if we are coughing or trip he will look concerned, come over and start licking us.
+He’s known as a “big mush” and not aggressive.
+He is ball obsessed, plays very well with other dogs, loves giving kisses and wrestling.
+He is energetic and playful but equally affectionate and cuddly.
+If I am sitting on the floor, he will always come over to sit in my lap.
+He is very smart – he knows how to manipulate us for playtime or cuddles on demand.
+He is attentive to anything we do – if we are coughing or trip he will look concerned, come over and start licking us.
 Phil and I love him to pieces!

 Helping Mama With Her Emails